nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Adding a group

+1. Adding a group while the group list is empty, or the group does not exist in the group list.

+    1. Test case: `add group T10`<br>
+       Expected: New group is added into the list.
+Details of the added group shown in the log box.

+    1. Other incorrect `add group` commands to try: `add`, `add group` (where the group name is empty)<br>
+       Expected: No group is added.
+Error details shown in the log box.

+1. Adding a group into the list containing the following groups - `T01`, `T02`, `L01`.

+    1. Test case: `add group L02`<br>
+       Expected: New group is added.
+Details of the added group shown in the log box.

+    1. Test case: `add group T01`<br>
+       Expected: No group is added.
+Error details shown in the log box.

 #### Deleting a group

+1. Deleting a group while all groups are being shown from the group page.
+At least 1 group exists in the list.

+    1. Test case: `delete group 1`<br>
+       Expected: First group is deleted from the list.
+Details of the deleted group shown in the log box.

+    1. Test case: `delete group 0`<br>
+       Expected: No group is deleted.
+Error details shown in the log box.

+    1. Other incorrect `delete group` commands to try: `delete`, `delete group x` (where x is larger than the list size)<br>
+       Expected: Similar to previous step 1(ii) under `Deleting a group`.

+1. Deleting a group while the group list is empty in the group page.

+    1. Incorrect `delete group` commands to try: `delete`, `delete group x` (where x is any number)<br>
+       Expected: No group is deleted.
+Error details shown in the log box.

 #### Editing a group

+1. Editing a group which exists in the group list.

+    1. Test case: `edit group 1 T02`<br>
+       Expected: First group is edited to the new group name.
+Details of the edited group shown in the log box.

+    1. Test case: `edit group 0 T02`<br>
+       Expected: No group is edited.
+Error details shown in the log box.

+    1. Other incorrect `edit group` commands to try: `edit`, `edit group x` (where x is any number), `edit group x T02` (where x is larger than the list size) <br>
+       Expected: Similar to previous step 1(ii) under `Editing a group`.

+1. Editing a group while the group list is empty in the group page.

+    1. Refer to step 1(iii) above under `Editing a group`.

 #### Selecting a group

+1. Selecting a group while on the group page.

+    1. Test case: `select 1`<br>
+       Expected: First group is selected.
+Details of the selected group shown in the log box.
+Page redirected to the selected students page.

+    1. Test case: `select x` (where x is larger than the list size)<br>
+       Expected: No group is selected.
+Error details shown in the log box.

 #### Displaying sessions of a group

+1. Selecting a group to display its sessions while on the group page.

+    1. Test case: `session 1`<br>
+       Expected: First group is selected to view its sessions.
+Details of the selected group to view its sessions shown in the log box.
+Page redirected to the session page for the selected group.

+    1. Test case: `session x` (where x is larger than the list size)<br>
+       Expected: No group is selected to view its sessions.
+Error details shown in the log box.

 #### Displaying tasks of a group

+1. Selecting a group to display its tasks while on the group page.

+    1. Test case: `task 1`<br>
+       Expected: First group is selected to view its tasks.
+Details of the selected group to view its tasks shown in the log box.
+Page redirected to the task page for the selected group.

+    1. Test case: `task x` (where x is larger than the list size)<br>
+       Expected: No group is selected to view its tasks.
+Error details shown in the log box.

 #### Finding a group

+1. Finding a group while on the group page, with the following groups - `T01`, `T02`, `L01`. in the list.

+    1. Test case: `find group T`<br>
+       Expected: `T01` and `T02` is displayed.
+Details of the found groups shown in the log box.

+    1. Test case: `find group 01`<br>
+       Expected: `T01` and `L01` is displayed.
+Details of the found groups shown in the log box.

+    1. Test case: `find group T03` (this group does not exist in the list)<br>
+       Expected: The list is not filtered.
+Details of no found groups shown in the log box.

+    1. Other incorrect `find group` commands to try: `find`, `find group`<br>
+       Expected: The list is not filtered.
+Error details shown in the log box.

 ---